Steering Group

 Email: denisecraghill@gmail.com

-Chair of the Future Economy of York Working Group
+Co-Chair of the York Educators for Climate Action Working Group

 Email: Joy-Kettyle@yorkcollege.ac.uk